-Summary: With only four months left until the end of the year and start of a new one, we thought it might be helpful to publish an updated housing market report for Oregon home buyers.
-Here are five things you should know when buying a house in Oregon in 2019 and 2020.
+Summary: With many buyers looking to buy a home in the near future, we thought it might be helpful to publish an updated housing market report for Oregon home buyers.
+Here are five things you should know when buying a house in Oregon in 2020.

 - Oregon home prices are slowing down, but still rising